Blainevanheerden1/IT-Networking-Portfolio/windows-server-infrastructure/README.md

 # Windows Server Infrastructure Lab

 ## Objective
-Build a small virtualized business network from scratch: deploy a Windows Server and two Windows client VMs, configure them to a business-ready standard, then stand up core infrastructure services (Active Directory, DHCP, Group Policy, DNS) and demonstrate they work correctly.
+Build a small virtualized business network from scratch: deploy a Windows Server and two Windows client VMs, configure them to a business-ready standard, then stand up core infrastructure services (Active Directory, DHCP, DNS) and demonstrate they work correctly.
+This will be my first ever personal networking project

 ## Environment & Tools
 - Oracle VirtualBox